GuruShrihari/Credit_Card_Fraud/README.md

 - PR-AUC is the most informative metric for fraud detection
 - Threshold selection is a business decision, not a fixed rule
 - Simple models with correct evaluation outperform complex models used incorrectly
+- **Full-stack ML deployment:** Successfully deployed end-to-end on Vercel and Render

 ---